GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

 }
 ```

-Now, we are ready to inject and persist our chosen locale.
+Now, we are ready to inject and persist our locale.

 [Refer to ar.dart file](lib/ui/common/localization/localization.dart)